AdamSobieski/Narratology/Content/Knowledge.md

 Intensional sets could also provide collection-like methods such as `Add(T item)` and `Remove(T item)` which would operate set-algebraically on singleton sets formed from their arguments.

-Intensional sets might each reference their own small collection of rules involving the `ElementOf()` predicate, to provide a set-definition function, while referencing other `IReadOnlyKnowledge` collections of many more expressions and rules, so that many intensional sets could be easily and efficiently created and worked with in .NET .
+Intensional sets might each reference their own small collection of rules involving the `ElementOf()` predicate, to provide a set-definition function, while referencing other `IReadOnlyKnowledge<bool>` collections of many more expressions and rules, so that many intensional sets could be easily and efficiently created and worked with in .NET .

 Brainstorming, perhaps a "set builder" technique could be developed resembling: